spectrocloud/librarium/docs/docs-content/integrations/harbor-edge.md

 #### Enable Image Download from Outside of Harbor

-When a cluster uses the Harbor Edge-Native Config pack, the cluster assumes all images will be stored in Harbor after the initial download, because all images that are requested by Palette will be stored in the Harbor registry.
+When a cluster uses the Harbor Edge-Native Config pack, the cluster assumes all images will be stored in Harbor after the initial download.
+While it's true that all images in the cluster profile for that cluster and managed by Palette will be stored in the Harbor registry, images that are not managed by Palette will not exist in the Harbor registry.

 This can cause issues if you want to use images that are not managed by Palette in your cluster.
 Harbor will not store those images because they are not part of your cluster profile and were not requested by Palette.
 However, the Palette agent in your Edge host will still try to pull those images from Harbor, resulting in ImagePullBackOff errors.

 You can apply the label `stylus.io/imageswap=disable` to a namespace, which instructs the Palette agent to not pull images from the Harbor registry.
 You can do this when you create the namespace, or apply the label to existing